EvanJo/McHugo/README.md

 # Academic Template for [Hugo](https://github.com/gohugoio/hugo)

-This is a stripped down version of the [Hugo Academic template](https://github.com/wowchemy/starter-academic).
-For full features of this template, [see the **documentation**](https://wowchemy.com/docs/).

-I created this template as a quick way for job market candidates to set up their website.
+I created this template as a quick and easy way for job market candidates to set up their website.
+It is a stripped down version of the [Hugo Academic template](https://github.com/wowchemy/starter-academic).
+For full features of this template, [see its documentation](https://wowchemy.com/docs/).

 The colours come from McGill's [visual identity guide](https://www.mcgill.ca/visual-identity/visual-identity-guide).

-## Start Up Instructions
+## Getting Started

 ### Initial setup
-- On GitHub:
+- On GitHub, fork this repo
-  - Fork this repo.
-For the steps below, use your own GitHub username and repo name instead of `EvanJo` and `McHugo`.
 - On [Netlify](http://netlify.com)
   - Sign up with your GitHub account
   - Create a new site, using the repo you just forked.
 Your website is now live!